hasifsuffian/hasifsuffian-Itt440-Performance-test/README.md

 For the testing I’m doing this time I will be using the website [http://asciiart.artillery.io] to test whether it is stable or not by doing the load test, stress test and spike test.

+# Download the file groovy-xml-3.0.20.zip,oro-2.0.8.zip, xstream-1.4.20.zip and extract these file into one folder name lib

 # Hypothesis:
 Base on the test that has been conducted on the website the application will remain stable and responsive up to a moderate concurrency threshold of 110 simultaneous users.
 After that point, performance degradation will occur due to resource contention in backend services, leading to increase latency, error rate and stagnation.